Things to Do in The Palm Beaches This Fall and Winter

 This is a simple, refreshing drink to end an evening or to serve while entertaining.
 You can also interchange the berries and sparkling water to make it your own.

-Prep Time 1 minute
+• Prep Time: 1 minute

-Total Time 2 minutes
+• Total Time: 2 minutes

-Servings 1 glass
+• Yield: 1 glass

 Ingredients

-• ¼ cup blueberries rinsed
+• ¼ cup blueberries (rinsed)

 • ice